oneoaas-golib/bosun/docs/definitions.md

 Type: Context-Bound

 Returns the string representation of the last Error, or an empty string if there are no errors.
+This only contains errors from context-bound functions.

 #### .Lookup(table string, key string) (string)